cs3216/cs3216.github.io/coursework/mobile/index.md

 A database application may store several _databases_.
-Hence, while each application will usually use its own database, several applications may share the same database application running on the same server (e.g. if you and a friend each have a blog, even if each blog needs 1 database you could still house both blogs on the same MySQL instance).
+Hence, while each application will usually use its own database, several applications may share the same database application running on the same server (e.g. if you and a friend each have a blog, even if each blog needs 1 database, you could still house both blogs on the same MySQL instance).

-Visualizing a database at the highest level, we think about a _schema_, which is basically a blueprint of the database's tables, their structural details, and the relationships between them.
+To visualize a database at the highest level, we can think about its _schema_, which is basically a blueprint of the database's tables, their structural details, and the relationships between them.